Use of Medical Condition Codes on Ambulance Claims

 Emergency Medical Technicians (EMT) cannot diagnose, but they can code what they observed based on the Medical Condition Code List.
 The medical condition codes included on the Medical Condition Code listing may be used.
 Suppliers must use these codes accurately.
 Place them in Box 19 of the CMS 1500 claim form or the electronic equivalent.
 In addition to using these codes, the supplier is still required to completely document all services provided for each trip on every claim.
 There are also transportation indicators that may be used to indicate the reason for the transport.
 These must be placed in Item 19 of the CMS 1500 claim form or in the narrative field of the electronic equivalent.
-Please see the Ambulance Medical Fee Schedule-Medical Conditions List and Instructions found in the CMS Internet Only Manual (IOM), Publication 100-04Adobe Portable Document Format, Chapter 15, Section 40.
+Please see the Ambulance Medical Fee Schedule-Medical Conditions List and Instructions found in the CMS Internet Only Manual (IOM), Publication 100-04, Chapter 15, Section 40.

 Incorrect use of the Medical Condition Codes can result in claim denials.

 If you choose to use Medical Condition codes, be sure to:

 - Submit medical conditions codes exactly as they are on the list, i.e. do not submit an invalid or truncated code.

 - Always include the details of the trip including patient's medical condition and all services provided.
 Submit them in Item 19 of the claim form.

 - The transportation indicators must also be submitted in item 19.